emzap79/QRCs/README.md

 QRCs
 ====

-This repo contains Quick Reference Cards of the following topics
+This repo contains Quick Reference Cards of the following issues

 - Bash
+- VIM
+- GIT
+- TIG
 - TeX
 - LaTeX
-- GIT
-- TIG
-- VIM

 compile them via: pdftex qrc.tex or use the included Makefile.
 Therefore change into directory where the QRC is located and type 'make ' eg. make vim.
 This